okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 git checkout okta
 ```

 If you find any issues, please add a comment below, and I'll do my best to help.
+If you liked this tutorial, I’d love to have you [follow me on Twitter](https://twitter.com/mraible).
+To be notified of more articles like this one, follow [@oktadev](https://twitter.com/oktadev).